-Degree Credit Exclusions: COSC4080 3.0, EATS4001 6.0, PHYS4001 6.0
+Course Credit Exclusions: COSC4080 3.0, COSC4081 6.0, COSC4082 6.0, COSC4084 6.0, EATS4001 6.0, PHYS4001 6.0

-COSC 4080 3.0 Computer Science Project
+Computer Science Project

-This is a course for advanced students, normally those in the fourth year of an honours program, or students who have completed six full computer science courses.
+This is a course for advanced students, normally those in the fourth year of an honours program, or students who have completed 36 computer science credits.
 Students who have a project they wish to do, need to convince a member of the faculty in the department that it is appropriate for course credit.

 Alternatively, students may approach a faculty member in the department (typically, one who is teaching or doing research in the area of the project) and ask for project suggestions.
-Whatever the origin of the project, a 'contract' is required.
+Whatever the origin of the project, a "contract" is required.
 It must state the scope of the project, the schedule of work, the resources required, and the criteria for evaluation.
 The contract must be signed by the student and his/her project supervisor and be acceptable to the course director.

-Internship students may elect to receive credit for their internship as a project course.
-This is outlined further at the beginning of this calendar.
-A 'contract' is still required.
+A critical course component that must be included in the contract is a formal seminar presentation.
+The course director will arrange the seminar sessions, and students and their faculty supervisors are required to participate.
+The seminar talks will have a typical length of 15-20 minutes, and will be evaluated by the individual supervisor, the course director and one more faculty member.
+This talk will be worth 30% of the final mark.
+The remaining 70% of the course mark is the responsibility of the individual supervisor.
+Internship students may apply to receive credit for their internship as a project course.
+A "contract" including the seminar presentation is still required.

-Prerequisites: General prerequisites; permission of the course director
+Prerequisites: General prerequisites and permission of the course director.
 Restricted to students who have completed 36 credits in Computer Science.
-Degree Credit Exclusion: COSC4001 6.0
+Course Credit Exclusions: COSC4001 6.0, COSC4081 6.0, COSC4082 6.0,